Installation

 7zis sometimes listed as 7zip or p7zip-full andxrandrmay sometimes be found as part of x11-xserver-utils -

-Fedora does not have Zsync but this is non-critical as Quickget will switch to using Curl
+Zsyncis not present on Fedora but this is non-critical as Quickget will switch to using Curl

 -